Solar Double Cropping Project, Ribbon Cutting Announced

 Doug Jones, the owner of Piedmont Biofarm, has been experimenting with partial shade crops for the past two growing seasons and will be farming beneath the array.
 “As our agricultural zone changes, there are some vegetables that will benefit from some protection from the sun,” Jones said.

 The 288-panel system is being installed by Southern Energy Management (SEM), a Morrisville-based company well known for utility scale solar arrays.
-“We love this project because it challenges us to think about land use, climate change and where our food comes from, all at the same time,” said SEM co-founder Maria Kingery.
+“We love this project because it challenges us to think about land use, and where our food comes from, all at the same time,” said SEM co-founder Maria Kingery.
 “This is the kind of project that made us want to get into the solar business in the first place and we hope to see many more projects like this in the future.”

 A ribbon cutting for the array will be held at Piedmont Biofuels Eco-Industrial Park at 4 pm on November 4th.
 The public is welcome to attend.